storyteller613/riv/README.md

 # file-writer-deploy.yaml: Services

-The name of the Storage Class service is efs-sc.
+The name of the Storage Class is efs-sc.

-The name of the Persistent Volume service is efs-pv.
+The name of the Persistent Volume is efs-pv.
 Since EFS is a file system service, the volumeMode is Filesystem.
 It has a maximum storage of 5 Gigabytes.
 ReadWriteMany was chosen for teh accessMode so that multiple nodes can use that volume.
 Use the FILE_SYSTEM_ID generated in AWS above for the volumeHandle.

-The name of the Persistent Volume service is efs-pv.
-The maximum capacity of the Persistent Volume service is 5 Gigabytes.
-Since EFS is a file system service, the volumeMode is Filesystem.
-ReadWriteMany was chosen for the accessMode so that multiple nodes can use that volume.
-Therefor, all the pods could use the file system.

 The name of the PersistentVolumeClaim is efs-pvc.
 ReadWriteMany was chosen for teh accessMode so that multiple nodes can use that volume.
 The storageClassname is efs-sc from the Storage Class service.
 The full 5 Gigabytes from the Persistent Volume service was utilized, but less could have been used.